 Here are some of the key differences.

 - Betterment charges an annual fee.
-The fee isn’t outrageous with Betterment – it charges .25 percent or .40 percent annually, depending upon which plan you go with.
+The fee isn’t outrageous — it charges .25% or .40% annually, depending on which plan you go with.
 But with M1 Finance, you won’t face that fee at all.

-- Both are made for the beginner investor.
-Even if you know nothing about investing, you’ll be able to easily walk yourself through the process with either one of these companies.
+- Both are made for the beginning investor.
+Even if you know nothing about investing, you’ll be able to easily walk yourself through the process.
 And with M1 Finance, you won’t pay trading fees while you learn about the art of investing in the market.

-- Betterment has support for 401(k) while M1 Finance just has IRAs.
+- Betterment has support for 401(k)s, while M1 Finance only supports IRAs.

 M1 Finance vs. Robinhood

-Robinhood is another popular investing site, and it is similar to M1 Finance in that they both offer free trades.
+Robinhood is another popular investing service, and is similar to M1 Finance in that they both offer free trades.

-But there are key differences between this company and M1 Finance.
+But there are key differences between the two.

-- Robinhood is aimed at the small investor, but it doesn’t offer IRAs.
-If you’re checking out investment vehicles, an IRA should be one of your top picks (besides a 401(k) employer match).
+- Robinhood is aimed at the small investor, and it doesn’t offer IRAs.
+If you’re checking out investment vehicles, an IRA should be one of your top picks (besides an employer-matched retirement plan).

-- If you maxed out your IRA and 401K match, Robinhood is good for beginner investors who just want to invest in one or two stocks.
-If you’re a more sophisticated investor than that, you’d be better off with M1 Finance.
+- If you’ve maxed out your IRA and 401K match, Robinhood is good for beginning investors who just want to invest in one or two stocks.
+However, if you’re a more sophisticated investor than that, you’d be better off with M1 Finance.
 Robinhood doesn’t offer rebalancing portfolios or goal-based investing.

 - Robinhood has more options for the very active trader than M1.
 But Robinhood isn’t the best bet out there for people who want to trade a lot either, primarily because it doesn’t have the fastest or best trade routing and execution.
 That means you might not always get the best price on your shares when you place market orders.

 There are upsides and downsides to using M1 Finance.
 Let’s look at some of the biggest pros and cons.

 - It’s easy to rebalance.
-You can do it yourself or you can automate it.
+You can do it yourself, but M1 also offers automatic rebalancing.

-- They are a member of the SPIC.
+- They are a member of the Securities Investor Protection Corporation (SIPC).

-- You have a lot of control over your portfolio.
+- You have a lot of investment options and enormous control over your portfolio.

-Considering going with this outfit if you are:
+Consider going with this investing platform if you are:

-- Someone who gets and is committed to investing passively and wants to park their IRA, 401(k) and 403(b) rollovers.
-This is a great place for you to be (and if you are not, you might want to read a few beginner books on investing).
-You have the use of a robo advisor and no fees.
+- Someone who understands and is committed to investing passively and wants to park their IRA, 401(k) and 403(b) rollovers.
+This is a great place for you to be (and if you’re not, you might want to read a few beginner books on investing).

 But there are also times when I wouldn’t recommend using M1 Finance.